HarshaNinganna/LAIVA---Luxury-AI-Voice-Assistant/README.md

 **Authentication Rules**

-Username: chosen at signup.
+- Username: chosen at signup.

-Password must follow rules:
+- Password must follow rules:

-Minimum 6 characters.
+- Minimum 6 characters.

-At least 2 uppercase letters.
+- At least 2 uppercase letters.

-At least 2 numbers.
+- At least 2 numbers.

-At least 1 special character.
+- At least 1 special character.

-If invalid, the signup will fail with a message.
+- If invalid, the signup will fail with a message.

- **Screenshots**

-## Screenshots
+## 🎞️ Screenshots

 ### Login
 ![Login](static/Screenshot%20(252).png)